ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 As suggested by the name, a _functor_ is almost like a function.
 However, while functions are between values, functors are between modules.
 A functor takes a module as a parameter and returns a module as a result.
 A functor is a parametrised module.

 In mathematics, [functor](https://en.wikipedia.org/wiki/Functor) means something different.
-You don't need to know about those functors to understand OCaml's ones.
+You don't need to know about those functors to understand OCaml's.

 **Prerequisites**: [Modules](/docs/modules).